Geo-Targeted Text Message Campaigns

 Case Study: KFC example

 Geo-targeted campaigns were also used by KFC.
 They sent a message with the nearest restaurant location to potential visitors when they were passing nearby.
-That SMS contained a special offer for a discount coupon.
+That SMS location contained a special offer for a discount coupon.

 The result is that in just 4 weeks, 11 million people found out the KFC restaurants location in their city; moreover 110 thousand of customers used discount coupons.